-The 2022 finals will be played at Colovray Sports Centre in Nyon, opposite UEFA's Swiss headquarters, on 22 and 25 April.
+The 2022 finals were played at Colovray Sports Centre in Nyon, opposite UEFA's Swiss headquarters, on 22 and 25 April.

 Article top media content